Graduate has vision for Māori eye-care

 Isaac Samuels has a vision for better Māori eye care.
 Photo: Elise Manahan

-A new medical graduate grew up largely identifying as Pākehā, but his koro’s death and the University of Auckland’s Māori and Pacific Admissions Scheme (MAPAS) fostered his pride in his heritage and vision for improving Māori healthcare.
+A new medical graduate grew up largely identifying as Pākehā, but his koro’s death and the University of Auckland’s Māori and Pacific Admission Scheme (MAPAS) fostered his pride in his heritage and vision for improving Māori healthcare.

 Isaac Samuels (Ngaati Hauaa, Ngaati Tuwharetoa) graduated on 14 December with a bachelors in medical and biomedical sciences (honours) and hopes to specialise in opthalmology.